MicrosoftDocs/xamarin-docs/docs/ios/app-fundamentals/file-compression.md

 }
 ```

-As with other `System.IO.Streams`, the `CompressionStream` implementes the IDisposable interface, and therefore developers should ensure that resources are
+As with other `System.IO.Streams`, the `CompressionStream` implements the IDisposable interface, and therefore developers should ensure that resources are
-freed once they are not longed required.
+freed once they are no longer required.

 ## General file compression

-The Compression API also allows to compress data following the same API.
+The Compression API also allows developers to compress data following the same API.
 Data can be compressed using one of the provided algorithms stated in the `CompressionAlgorithm` enumerator.

 ```csharp
 // sample method that copies the data from the source stream to the destination stream